Kale Seeds

 Russian heirloom, pre-1885.
 Also known as Ragged Jack.

 Dwarf Blue Curled Scotch kale is our favorite leafy green in the autumn.
 The frosty nights make it even sweeter.
-We steam and serve it with butter, salt and lemon juice.
-It's exceptionally healthy, tender and delicious.
+We steam it, then toss it with roasted garlic, lemon juice and butter.
+It's healthy, tender and delicious.
 Height 15".

 Scottish heirloom.